jpdevries/makeanico/README.md

 <br>Without the WYSIYG CSS styles we lose that "what you see is what you get" feature but powered by semantic HTML the raw experience is as functional with or without&nbsp;styles.

 ### Weigh In
-*Run `npm start` to run the server in production mode with GZIP and minification&nbsp;enabled.*
+*Run `npm start` to run the server in production mode with GZIP and minification&nbsp;enabled.
+Host over&nbsp;https.*

 In accordance with the [Rules & Regulations](https://a-k-apart.com/faq) of the competition Makeanico keeps initial page weight under 10kB.
 I use the Chrome Developer Tools to get an idea of the page weight.
 Safari and Firefox seem to display uncompressed file sizes even though GZIP compressions is in fact being&nbsp;used.